Tong Zeng: Propagation of medical conspiracy theories

-Thorough inspection of biological, viral, and genetic laboratories
+Thorough inspection of biological, viral and genetic laboratories

 February 2013 coincided with the tenth anniversary of the outbreak of SARS.
 Tong Zeng visited some SARS survivors in Beijing.
 Canadian groups also paid attention to SARS survivors and medical personnel in 2003.

+After 2020, more and more experts and scholars believe that COVID-19's virus may come from the laboratory, and people around the world believe that it is possible.
+Therefore, Tong Zeng supports and forwards such information on his social platform.
+Tong thinks that if we are all concerned and can look at the problem, we can understand that any point of view that enlightens human beings is valuable.
+Tong Zeng admires that some interdisciplinary experts can put forward the view that COVID-19 originated from the laboratory, and firmly adhere to their own views.

-On September 3, 2020, Tong Zeng felt guilty about doing too little.
+On September 3, 2020, Tong Zeng shared online publicly that he felt guilty about doing too little.
 The COVID-19 pandemic has brought great disaster to the world and mankind.
-Many people have lost their parents, some have lost their brothers and sisters, some people have lost their children, and Tong feel very sorry and devastated for them.
-For these reasons, to every person in the world infected with COVID-19, to every person who has lost loved ones because of COVID-19，Tong wants to express his utmost sincere apology and say: I'm sorry!
+Many people have lost their parents, some have lost their brothers and sisters, some people have lost their children, and Tong feels very sorry and devastated for them.
+For these reasons, to every person in the world infected with COVID-19, to every person who has lost loved ones because of COVID-19, Tong wants to express his utmost sincere apology and say: I'm sorry!
 To find the source of COVID-19, Tong Zeng initiated a signature on a website in mid-March 2020.
 For the safety of mankind, we require the United Nations agency to thoroughly inspect the biological, viral, and genetic laboratories of the five permanent members.

-Tong Zeng believes that only thorough, open and transparent inspection of laboratories can lead to conclusions and the future safety of mankind can be guaranteed.
+Tong Zeng believed that only thorough, open and transparent inspection of laboratories can lead to conclusions and the future safety of mankind can be guaranteed.

+Death

+Tong died on October 23, 2025, at the age of 69.